 Literacy at Canadian Lead PS

 At Canadian Lead there is a shared vision and goals expectation for Literacy Teaching and Learning.
 Literacy teaching is purposeful with all teachers providing opportunities that assist students to make connections and apply literacy knowledge to the world around them.
-Professional learning teams meet weekly to plan ahead for reading and writing.
+Professional Learning Communities (PLCs) meet weekly to plan ahead for reading, writing and word study.

 As learners of literacy, students develop efficient reading, writing, speaking and listening skills daily.
-Students are scaffolded to self-assess and develop learning goals.
+Students are scaffolded to self-assess and develop learning goals through individual conferences.
 Teachers give explicit feedback to their students and create personalised programs for students by assessing their strengths and needs.
 All teachers engage in moderation to ensure consistent judgement.

-Lesson follow the whole school Instructional Model, learning intentions, success criteria and reflection are built into lessons ensuring that teachers are building on literacy knowledge that students already possess and targeted teaching to the needs of all students as individuals.
-A Differentiated curriculum is provided at point of need for all students.
+Lessons follow the whole school Instructional Model, learning intentions, success criteria and reflection are built into lessons ensuring that teachers are building on literacy knowledge that students already possess and targeted teaching to the needs of all students as individuals.
+A differentiated curriculum is provided at point of need for all students through targeted focus groups within lessons.
 The 2-hour Literacy Block consists of Reading, Word Study and Writing.
 Our focus includes a ‘non-negotiable’ uninterrupted daily block of time dedicated to literacy whilst teachers also provide students with additional opportunities for literacy integrated into other curriculum areas including Investigations in P-2 and by engaging in Education Research Projects in years 3-6.

-Writing is celebrated at Canadian Lead through our annual Writers Festival which showcases published writing pieces from all students.
+Writing is taught through the Writing Cycle and the use of Writer’s Notebooks.
+It is celebrated at Canadian Lead in multiple ways including our annual Writers Festival which showcases published writing pieces from all students.